Last Anzacs What kinds were there?

 Farewell

-to last ANZAC digger (ABC Lateline)
+to last ANZAC digger (archived from

+abc.net.au) ABC Lateline transcript.
 "The Prime Minister is rearranging his

 schedule so he can attend the state funeral for Alec Campbell being held